 As an artist, Alison Mann always knew she wanted to work in Animation.
 She began her career at Nickelodeon Animation Studio as a finance department intern while attending Columbia College Chicago.
 After graduating, she was offered the amazing opportunity to continue working with Nickelodeon/ MTV as their Recruiter/ Coordinator of Talent Relations.
-Through her 15 years in the industry, she gained experience in TV, Film and Gaming while working at Walt Disney Animation Studio, Zynga, Disney Interactive, and Paramount Pictures Animation and Illumination Entertainment.
+Through her 15 years in the industry, she gained experience in TV, Film and Gaming while working at Walt Disney Animation Studio, Zynga, Disney Interactive, Paramount Pictures Animation and Illumination Entertainment.
 She is currently VP Creative/Strategy at Sony Pictures Animation where she advises on film and series-based development and focuses specifically on developing global-facing content and dialing up outreach to international talent.

 Alison is a creative, tech-loving talent scout who believes that students should pursue internships to learn about the animation industry and get their foot in the door.
 Although her main focus is artistic talent acquisitions as a recruiter, she is passionate about guiding students and professionals to become more presentable and better-equipped for the creative job market.

 Co-Founder Jill Gilbert- Head of Creative Affairs, Luma Pictures